caiguanhao/aliyun/README.md

    1.0.0

 COMMANDS:
-   list-instances, list, l		list all ECS instances of all regions list-images, images, i		show info of all images list-regions, regions, n		list all available regions list-instance-types, types, t	list all instance types list-security-groups, groups, g	list all security groups create-instance, create, c		create an instance allocate-public-ip, allocate, a	allocate an IP address for an instance start-instance, start, s		start an instance stop-instance, stop, k		stop an instance restart-instance, restart, r		restart an instance remove-instance, remove, d		remove an instance update-instance, update, e		update attributes of an instance hide-instance, hide, h		hide instance from instance list unhide-instance, unhide, u		un-hide instance from instance list
+   list-instances, list, l              list all ECS instances of all regions list-images, images, i               show info of all images list-regions, regions, n             list all available regions and zones list-instance-types, types, t        list all instance types list-security-groups, groups, g      list all security groups create-instance, create, c           create an instance allocate-public-ip, allocate, a      allocate an IP address for an instance start-instance, start, s             start an instance stop-instance, stop, k               stop an instance restart-instance, restart, r         restart an instance remove-instance, remove, d           remove an instance update-instance, update, e           update attributes of an instance hide-instance, hide, h               hide instance from instance list unhide-instance, unhide, u           un-hide instance from instance list

 GLOBAL OPTIONS:
    --quiet, -q		show only name or ID